pedrorolo/active_module/README.md

   def strategy
     @strategy ||= strategy_class.new(some_args_from_the_instance)
   end

   def run_strategy!(args)
     strategy.call(args)
   end
 end
 ```

-But if you are not in the mood to define a class hierarchy for it, you can use modules instead:
+But if you are not in the mood to define a class hierarchy for it (or if you are performance-savy),
+you may use modules instead:

 ```ruby
 class MyARObject < ActiveRecord::Base